warrenshea/notes/dev.es6-foreveryone!.online-course.md

     const data = 'Basketball,Sports,90210,23,wes,bos,cool';
     const [itemName, category, sku, inventory] = data.split(',');
     //returns array and then deconstruct array
-    //if there's extra values in data, it will not be destructured because there are no variables to kepe them
+    //if there's extra values in data, it will not be destructured because there are no variables to keep them

     const team = ['Wes', 'Harry', 'Sarah', 'Keegan', 'Riker'];
     const [captain, assistant, ...players] = team;